-Dr. Oren Etzioni is Chief Executive Officer at AI2.
-He has been a Professor at the University of Washington’s Computer Science department since 1991.
-His awards include Seattle’s Geek of the Year (2013), and he has founded or co-founded several companies, including Farecast (acquired by Microsoft).
-He has written over 100 technical papers, as well as commentary on AI for The New York Times, Wired, and Nature.
+Dr. Oren Etzioni was Chief Executive Officer at AI2 from its inception until Sept.
+30th, 2022.
+He now serves as an advisor & board member for AI2, and a technical director of the AI2 Incubator.
+He is Professor Emeritus, University of Washington as of October 2020 and a Venture Partner at the Madrona Venture Group since 2000.
+His awards include AAAI Fellow and Seattle’s Geek of the Year.
+He has founded several companies including Farecast (acquired by Microsoft).
+He has written over 200 technical papers, as well as commentary on AI for The New York Times, Wired, and Nature.
 He helped to pioneer meta-search, online comparison shopping, machine reading, and Open Information Extraction.

 “Much have I learned from my teachers, more from my colleagues, but from my students, most of all.”

 —Rabbi Hanina (b.
 Ta’anit 7a)

 - Dr. Anthony Fader • Independent Consultant in NLP • “Open Information Extraction” • 2014